-The Karava History from the arrival of the Dutch, through a period of religious persecution to the British period.
+The Karava History from the arrival of the Dutch, to the British period.

 The Dutch came over to the help of Rajasinghe II after the treaty of 1638.
 The combined forces of the Dutch and the Local militia, met the Portuguese in and around Cammala in the Alut Kuru Korale around 1640.
 The connection between the D’andrados and the Dutch began from this point.
 The D’andrados who were settled around Cammala served the Dutch in many wars.